nbdy/dhtc/README.md

 # dhtc

-dht crawler with a web ui
+dht crawler with a web ui<br>
+build your own torrent search engine!

 check out [dhtc-server](https://github.com/nbdy/dhtc-server) and [dhtc-client](https://github.com/nbdy/dhtc-client) if you want more flexibility